A Guide to Minimum Wages in China in 2020

 China’s minimum wage: Understanding regional variation

-Hunan, Gansu, Guizhou, Tianjin, and Zhejiang are among the regions likely to adjust their minimum wages early in 2020, given that they have not done so in the past two years.
+Hunan, Gansu, Guizhou, Tianjin, and Zhejiang are among the regions likely to adjust their minimum wages in mid to late 2020, given that they have not done so in the past two years.

 Regions may opt to freeze local wages in order to maintain their economic competitiveness amid the uncertainty.